pzaino/thecrowler/doc/config_yaml.md

 }
 ```

-Then, ensure you call all your config files with the `-config.yaml` or
+This will ensure that every file called config.yaml (or .yml), or *-config.yaml
-`-config.yml` extension.
+(or .yml) will be validated against the schema file.

-This will allow you to validate your configurations in VSCode as you type them.
+This will help you a lot when editing your config.yaml file.

-## Example of working config.yaml
+## Example of working config

 **Please Note**: The following config.yaml uses few ENV variables, so pay attention to them and set them with your own values before running your docker-rebuild.sh